Interior Designer Elkhart Goshen Indiana

 Did you get that?
 Here are more visuals to help:

 Massing means grouping together components such as accessories, furniture or blocks of architecture to create a unified "group mass."
 Massing gives a weighted, more solid or imposing appearance when you don't have one large beautiful piece of art.
-This is why gallery walls are so popular today.
+This is why gallery walls are so popular again today.

 Massing can also be used to create emphasis or draw attention to a space that needs balance or otherwise might look empty or unfinished.